leenalmousa/Full-Adder-created-using-Glade-/README.md

 | `glade_cellview/layout`     | Glade binary cell view  ; the layout polygon data.
 Only openable in Glade. |
 | `glade_cellview/extracted`  | Glade binary cell view  ; the back-extracted layout.
 Only openable in Glade. |

-> The `.cdl` and `.txt` files are plain text.
-The files inside `glade_cellview/` are Glade binary blobs (no file extension) that carry the polygon-level geometry  ; only Glade can open them.

 **Cells with a different shape:**
 - `latch/` has only `glade_cellview/{schematic, layout, extracted}`  ; no netlist export.
 - `tap/` has only `glade_cellview/layout`  ; a standalone well/substrate tap cell, no schematic counterpart.